Previous: Actions and consequences | Next: What I eat

 Series index: How to change your life

-When I decided that it was time to change the way I thought about my health, I realized that for a long time I had been confusing two important words: need and want.
+When I decided that it was time to kick my diabetes to the curb and change the way I thought about my health, I realized that for a long time I had been confusing two important words: need and want.